SiliconLabsSoftware/docs-matter/sld296-matter-wifi-ecosystems/index.md

 ## Ecosystem Components
 There are three main roles for devices in a Matter Ecosytstem:

-1) **Matter Accessory Device (MAD):** These are smart home devices, such as smart lights, thermostats, locks, and sensors, that are Matter-enabled.
+1) **Matter Accessory Device (MAD):** These are smart home devices, such as smart lights, thermostats, locks, and sensors that are Matter-enabled.
 These devices are controlled by the Matter Hub.
 2) **Matter Hub (Controller):** This device connects to all MADs over one of two wireless networking protocols, those being OpenThread or WiFi.
 3) **Commissioner:** Often a smartphone, the commissioner securely adds new MADs to the network by scanning a QR code associated with the MAD.
 The commissioning process is conducted between the MAD, commissioner and Matter hub over Bluetooth Low Energy (BLE).